Visiting the USA in a motorhome. West Coast - Route

 311jpg

-We stay at the campsite for the night, we have to wash the camera inside and pack our bags until 11 we should be in the rental shop we arrive at 11:40 you come to write down the meters, check the generator and cleanliness, food residues and equipment, e.g. bedding can be left with them.
-Then we go to the office to settle the differences and the deposit.
-The difference returned to the account in 5 days.
+We stop at the campsite for the night, we have to wash the camera inside and pack our bags by 11 we should be at the rental place, we arrive at the place at 11:40 a lady comes to take down the meters, check the generator and cleanliness, food remains and equipment, e.g. bedding, you can leave them there.
+Then we go to the office to settle the differences and deposit.
+The difference was returned to the account in 5 days.

-Then we ordered an Uber that is cheaper than a taxi.
-And unfortunately it's time to come back to reality.
+Then we ordered an Uber, it's cheaper than a taxi.
+And unfortunately it's time to get back to reality.

-Waterfront RV Park campsite - $ 60 Huntington Beach (long Beach direction)
+Waterfront RV Park Campground - $60 Huntington Beach (towards long Beach)

-The three of us slept in the alcove and it was not a problem to get enough sleep.
+The three of us slept in the alcove and there was no problem getting a good night's sleep.

 330jpg